cczhu/moon_convnet_public/README.md

 Within run_moon_convnet_model.py, all the main parameters that you might want to change is at the bottom of the script, under the __main__ function.
 These parameters have explanations given.
 For iterating over parameters (i.e. performing a grid search), in __main__ look for:
 ########## Parameters to Iterate Over ##########
 I’ve given a simple example of how to do this in the code.
 These variables must always be lists, even if you only want to run one model.
-Following the *save_models* variable, it will save models for every set of parameters you iterate over.
+If *save_models=1*, a model will be saved for every set of parameters you iterate over.
 Look for *model.save()* within the *train_and_test_model()* function and make sure that the name assigned to each model is unique so that models wont get overwritten as you iterate.

 # Generating/Analyzing model predictions
 Once you have successfully created and trained a model, you will want to analyze new predictions.
 This can be done using rings_analyze_remote.py, which allows you to generate model predictions on scinet, and then analyze them on your local system.